 The Millwork Night Market started as a bit of an extension to the Saturday morning Farmer’s Market, giving people a second chance to buy fresh local ingredients and crafts.
 The night market stops in the winter but opens again for 2 days as the Merry Millwork Market and is a fun Dubuque Christmas event!

-The market takes place in the Schimid Innovation Centre courtyard, but this year it is expanding out onto the surrounding streets as well!
+The market takes place in the Schimid Innovation Centre courtyard and in the surrounding streets!
 There are local craft and food vendors offering various items for sale.
-Last year I bought a Christmas themed drink from Inspire Cafe and a bowl of soup from Brazen Kitchen!
+I bought a Christmas themed drink from Inspire Cafe (now Wayfarer Coffee) and a bowl of soup from Brazen Kitchen!
 It’s not quite the same as a European Christmas Market BUT warm food is always a must and the Merry Millwork Market definitely ticks this box!

-They have a tree lighting ceremony on the Friday night, as well as visits from Santa (the line was HUGE last year!), activities for children and live music entertainment.
+They have a tree lighting ceremony on the Friday night, as well as visits from Santa, activities for children and live music entertainment.
+There will also be horse and carriage rides.
 I love the Millwork District so it’s a great excuse to visit this area of town!

 Scuba Diving Santa at the Mississippi River Museum